mikewest/internetdrafts/first-party-cookies/draft.md

       {{first-and-third-party}}).

-    * If the cookie's `first-party-only-flag` is true, then exclude the cookie if the HTTP request's method is not safe and the origin of the document which originated the request is not the same as the origin of the HTTP request's URI.
+    * If the cookie's `first-party-only-flag` is true, then exclude the cookie if the HTTP request's method is not safe and the registerable domain of the origin of the URI of the document which originated the request is not the same as the registerable domain of the origin of the HTTP request's URI.

 Note that the modifications suggested here concern themselves only with the origins of ancestor browsing contexts and the origin of the resource being